6 ways to lower your monthly student loan payment

 - Morsa Images/Getty Images

-- Congress may suspend federal student loan payments for six months under a massive stimulus bill, but lowering your monthly student loan payment for the long term may be wise if your income has been affected by the coronavirus pandemic.
+- Congress has suspended federal student loan payments for six months under a massive relief bill, but lowering your monthly student loan payment for the long term may be wise if your income has been affected by the coronavirus pandemic.

 - There are a few ways to lower your payment, including applying for an income-driven repayment plan, consolidating or refinancing your loans, or extending the length of your loan term.

-- You could also pause your payments after the six months are up or set up a graduated payment plan that raises your monthly payment as your income rises.
+- You could also pause your payments after the six months are up if you need additional relief, or set up a graduated payment plan that raises your monthly payment as your income rises.

 - Read more personal finance coverage.